burningion/katacoda-tracing-datadog/modern-observability-in-practice/step3.md

-# APM Automatic Instrumentation with Rails
+# Adding Distributed Tracing with APM

 Our code has already been set up with instrumentation from Datadog.

-Depending on the language your application runs in, you may have a different process for instrumenting your code.
+Depending on the programming language your application runs in, you may have a different process for instrumenting your code.
 It's best to look at the [documentation](https://docs.datadoghq.com/tracing/setup/) for your specific language.

 In our case, our applications run on [Ruby on Rails](https://docs.datadoghq.com/tracing/setup/ruby/#rails) and Python's [Flask](http://pypi.datadoghq.com/trace/docs/web_integrations.html#flask).